califano-lab/single-cell-pipeline/README.md

 rownames(raw.mat) <- genes[,1]
 ```

-We recommend saving intermediate data at each step, since many of these steps will take a considerable amount of time with an average sized single cell data set.
-These saving steps are not including in this walkthrough, but can be achieved with the saveRDS function in R.
+We recommend saving intermediate data at each step as  many of these steps will take a considerable amount of time and computational power.
+These saving steps are not including in this walkthrough.
+We reccomend to save data with the saveRDS function in R.

 ### PreProcessing